pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Only 3 TX IDs available, change RX_Num value 0..2 to cycle through them
 ###Sub_protocol H26D
 ###Sub_protocol E010
+If the E010 does not respond well to inputs or hard to bind, set Power to Low.
 ##MT99XX
 Autobind protocol